-Patti Francis assists Jen Parsell in providing client and counselor support and in operations.
+Patti Francis provides client and counselor support and assists in operations.
 Patti has worked with The School Counseling Group since 2017, proctoring SSAT tests as well as filling in for Jen during planned absences.
 Patti spent most of her career as a corporate law firm partner.
-In recent years, she has focused her work on education, coaching high school and college students on essays and applications and working at The Madeira School in their college counseling office.
-Patti is also a Certified Master Coach, as well as a mixed media artist who has hosted a number of solo shows in the DC area.
+In recent years, she has focused her work on education, coaching high school and college students on essays and applications, and working at The Madeira School in their college counseling office.
+Patti is also a Certified Master Coach, as well as a mixed media artist who has had a number of solo shows in the DC area.
 Patti received her JD from University of Virginia School of Law, where she was a Dillard Fellow, and her BA from Mississippi State University.
-She has lived in DC since 2001 and is the mother of two children.
+She has lived in DC since 1991 and is the mother of two children.

 TOM HARVEY, THERAPEUTIC SCHOOL AND PROGRAM COUNSELOR